Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "...I’m going to have an *astronaut* following me around?"

-He gave her a slightly offended look. *"I’m* a bloody astronaut."
+He gave her a slightly offended look. "*I’m* a bloody astronaut."

 ...Of course.
 HEAT were all fully qualified astronauts, and spacewalking was part of the job.
 Hell, the EV-MASS was a spacesuit.
 Ava felt a little ashamed rush of heat to her face and changed the subject.